-Solve Customer Problems with Sales Advice from a Top Tech Entrepreneur
+Advice to Solve Customer Problems from Top Tech Entrepreneur

 “Fall in love with the problem, not the solution.”
 That’s how Uri Levine, the co-founder of Waze, the world’s leading navigation app which Google acquired, boiled down the secret of successful entrepreneurship.